 Don’t get us wrong, Ford Performance came out and said that the new GT500 is the most aerodynamic Mustang ever produced with cooling in mind for that monster Predator V8 under the hood.
 However, you still can’t get around the fact Ford had to accommodate an engine in front of the driver, where GM did not.

 The side profile of the exotic-looking C8 involves aggressive black scoops that help feed air to the engine with a wide-looking rear stance.
 On the other hand, the Shelby GT500 retains that muscle car look that we all know and love.
 The new C8 Corvette has one heck of an exotic look to it, even if you’re only looking at the silhouette.
-We do have to admit, it is pretty cool that the Corvette still retains its ability to remove the roof to go cruising.
-We are, however, still curious how a convertible option will work with the mid-engine design -- there isn’t much room back there.
+We do have to admit, it is pretty cool that the Corvette retains its ability to remove the roof to go cruising.
+We are, however, still curious how a convertible option will work with the mid-engine design.
+There isn’t much room back there.

 The rear is perhaps the area where we most dislike the look of the C8.
 Our biggest gripe is the location of the exhaust tips.
 Since the C5, Corvettes have always had that signature center-exit exhaust.
 It’s part of what made them Corvettes!
-If we were to guess, there were likely some packaging reasons as to why the C8 isn’t going to continue carrying that look through to the next generation.
+If we were to guess, there were likely some packaging reasons as to why the C8 isn’t carrying that look through to the next generation.
 The taillights look very similar to the Camaro, which isn’t terrible, but it also isn’t very unique either.

 For the GT500, depending on if you get the Carbon Fiber Track Package or not, you could end up with a very large Carbon Fiber wing.
-This creates mass amounts of downforce to help keep the rear end planted during high-speed cornering.
+This creates massive amounts of downforce to help keep the rear end planted during high-speed cornering.
 The GT500 also includes large quad-tip exhaust unique to the Shelby and those signature tri-bar taillights.